Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

 ### C-One² LF Agrident

  - CoreServices version 1.9.0 and above must be installed on the device.
+ - Agrident Wedge 2.2.0 and above must be installed on the device.

 What is a keyboard wedge?
 -------------------------